- Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for SEI Investments (SEIC).
-Shares have lost about 3.4% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for SEI Investments (SEIC).
+Shares have lost about 3.9% in that time frame, underperforming the S&P 500.

-SEI Investments’ first-quarter 2019 earnings of 73 cents per share lagged the Zacks Consensus Estimate of 76 cents.
-The figure reflected a decline of 15.1% from the prior-year quarter.
+SEI Investments’ second-quarter 2020 earnings of 68 cents per share lagged the Zacks Consensus Estimate of 69 cents.
+Moreover, the figure reflects a decline of 17.1% from the prior-year quarter.

 Revenues & AUM Decline, Expenses Rise

-Total expenses during the reported quarter were $297.3 million, up 2.8% year over year.
-This rise was due to an increase in almost all components, except for stock-based compensation, software royalties and other information processing costs, and subadvisory, distribution and other asset management costs.
+Total expenses were $300.3 million, up 3.8% year over year.
+The rise was due to an increase in stock-based compensation costs, consulting, outsourcing and professional fees, data processing and computer-related costs, amortization expenses, and depreciation costs.

 How Have Estimates Been Moving Since Then?

-At this time, SEI has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. Following the exact same course, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, SEI has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
-It comes with little surprise SEI has a Zacks Rank #1 (Strong Buy).
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions has been net zero.
+It comes with little surprise SEI has a Zacks Rank #2 (Buy).
 We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report